rafalkaron/rafalkaron.github.io/content/resume.md

 * CHMs
 {.items}

+#### Asset types

+As a content developer, I have been responsible for delivering different kinds of guides and product documentation, including:

+* User guides
+* Internal guides
+* Reference guides
+* Installation guides
+* Quick start guides
+* Configuration guides
+* Disaster recovery guides
+* Release notes
+{.items}

+#### Information architecture

+I believe that every content developer should be an information architect as well.
+I have been involved in the development and maintenance of:

+* Style guides
+* Asset inventories
+* Content strategies
+* Conceptual designs
+* Technical procedures
+{.items}

+#### Media

+A well-written documentation should be understandable in plain text.
+However, developing and embedding media in deliverables makes them appealing to the end user.
+To make my documentation pleasant to look at, I have developed:

+* GIFs
+* Videos
+* Diagrams
+* Screenshots
+{.items}

+#### User interface

+I have been involved in user interface (UI) text reviews.
+The goal of UI text reviews is to make graphical user interfaces (GUIs) leaner, unambiguous, and easier to navigate for the end user.
+I am familiar with **Figma**.

 ### Sales

-Did you know that content developers can cooperate with sales teams?
 During my startup adventure, I composed responses for the following document types sent by prospects:

 * Request for proposal (RFP)
 * Request for quotation (RFQ)